Information Design and Full Implementation in Nonatomic Games: Introduction

 Similarly, approximate partial and full implementation results apply for all \ac{BCWE}, including those with infinite support and irrational flows.
 Specifically, for every \ac{BCWE} and for every $\varepsilon > 0$, an outcome that is arbitrarily close to that \ac{BCWE} can be implemented (partially or fully) as a \acdef{BWepsE}.

-Our full implementation results apply, in particular, to congestion games with increasing cost functions.
-A congestion game has a strictly convex potential if the set of actions is equal to the set of resources and the cost of using a resource is strictly increasing in the number of users.
-When actions are general feasible subsets of resources and costs are added across resources, congestion games admit a weakly convex potential, provided that the cost of using each resource is weakly increasing in the number of users.
+Our full (payoff) implementation results apply, in particular, to congestion games with decreasing payoff functions and to Cournot games.
+A congestion game has a strictly concave potential if the set of actions is equal to the set of resources and the payoff of using a resource is strictly decreasing in the number of users.
+When actions are general feasible subsets of resources and payoffs are added across resources, congestion games admit a concave potential, provided that the payoff of using each resource is weakly decreasing in the number of users.
+A Cournot game admits a concave potential if inverse demand is strictly decreasing, and the potential is strictly concave when possible quantities for each firm are binary (\eg entry and no entry).